About Us

 Diocesan Canon Coordinator

-Canon Jessica Jones was raised in the parish and diocesan ministry and was ordained in 2017.
-She has served in a variety of positions, including as a worship leader, as a Director for Christian Formation, and as an Executive Pastor.
-Jessica’s educational experience has set her up to blend education, worship, and theology; she holds a PhD, a Specialist’s degree, and a Master’s degree, all in Educational Leadership, a Doctorate in Worship Studies, and her undergraduate degree is in Music Education.
+Archdeacon Jessica Jones was raised in the parish and diocesan ministry and was ordained in 2017.
+Jessica has served the NGLI team for years, focusing primarily on leadership development, provincial partnerships, women’s leadership, and family ministry.
+At the parish level, she has served in a variety of positions, including as a worship leader, as a director for Christian formation, and as an executive pastor.
+Jessica’s educational experience has set her up to blend education, worship, and theology; she holds a Ph.D., a Specialist’s degree, and a Master’s degree, all in Educational Leadership, a Doctorate in Worship Studies, and her undergraduate degree is in Music Education.
 Jessica is the Associate Academic Dean, Thesis Director, and Professor at the Webber Institute for Worship Studies.
-She currently serves as the Canon for Next Generation Discipleship in the Gulf Atlantic Diocese.
-Her areas of interest include education, leadership development, worship and liturgy, catechesis, family ministry, and ministry to women.
+She currently serves as the Archdeacon in the Gulf Atlantic Diocese, overseeing all clergy development, next-gen ministries, and strategic planning.
+Her particular areas of interest include education, leadership development, worship and liturgy, catechesis, family ministry, and ministry to women.

 Leadership and Organizational Change Coach